 - You can be randomly selected for verification by the Department of Education when your FAFSA is processed or by our office if there appears to be conflicting information.

 - The submission of verification documents is required by law before financial aid can be disbursed.

 - Verification can occur even after you have received your financial aid award and may cause changes to your aid package.

-- Please submit requested information as soon as possible or certain aid types you have been awarded may be forfeited due to availability of funds.
+- Please submit requested information as soon as possible or certain awards may be canceled due to unavailability of funds.